bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 mentioning:

-* **Fold Averaging**: The best model from each of the 5 validation folds is saved based on the combined validation dataset AUC.
-This means for every ensemble model (total 18) we have 5 trained models.
+* **Fold Averaging**: The best model from each of the 5 validation folds is saved based on the validation dataset AUC.
+This means for every ensemble model (total 18), we have 5 trained models.
 The prediction for a single model is generated by averaging the 5 probabilities.
 That is, for each of the 5 trained models (identical configurations but different folds), compute the mean across the 5 models for each softmax output separately.